 [Your Name]

-Professional email etiquette: Treat your email response as formal business communication.
+Treat your email response as formal business communication.
 Use a clear and concise subject line that reflects the purpose of the email.
-Address the recipient with their name and appropriate title.
-Use a polite and respectful tone throughout the email, and avoid using slang or overly casual language.
+Address the recipient by name and appropriate title and avoid slang or overly casual language.

-Common mistakes to avoid: Double-check recipients email address to ensure it is accurate and avoid any embarrassing errors.
-Avoid sending a generic or copied-and-pasted response, as it may come across as impersonal.
-Take the time to personalise your email and tailor it to the specific company and role you're applying for.
+Double-check the recipient’s email address to ensure it’s correct and avoid any embarrassing mistakes.
+Don’t send a generic or copied-and-pasted response, as it may appear impersonal.
+Take the time to personalise your email for the company and role.

-Proofreading and editing: Sloppy emails can make you look unprofessional to potential recruiters.
-Check for any spelling or grammatical errors and ensure the message is clear and organised.
-You can also use grammar checker software or ask a trusted friend or family member to review it.
+Sloppy emails can leave a poor impression.
+Review for spelling or grammatical errors, and ensure the message is clear and organised.
+You may use grammar-check software or ask a trusted friend to review it.

-Responding to a job interview invitation effectively can give you a much higher chance of securing the position.
+Responding to a job interview invitation can significantly increase your chances of getting the job.
 There are several key elements you can include in your response.
 Some examples are expressing gratitude, confirming interview details, and asking relevant questions.
-Sending a follow-up email afterwards is a valuable opportunity to connect with the recruiter.
+Sending a follow-up email afterwards is a valuable opportunity to reiterate your interest with the recruiter.

-You can also apply the tips in this article to other kinds of work-related correspondence.
+These tips can also be applied to other professional emails, helping you present yourself well in the workplace.
 Professional etiquette and attention to detail can help you present yourself well in interviews and the workplace.

 Ready to face those interview invitations head-on?
-Create your Jobstreet profile now to #SEEKBetter jobs and grow your career.
-Check out our Career Advice to equip yourself with more tips and advice for your job search.
+Check out our career advice page to equip yourself with more tips and advice for your job search.